osanj/osanj.github.io/content/post/spring-dynamics-interpolation/index.md

 $$

 This concludes the mathematical part of this project.
-Now, with the system equations and the Runge-Kutta 4 equations implementation is quite straightforward.
+Now, with the system equations and the Runge-Kutta 4 equations at hand implementation is quite straightforward.
 It can be found in [SpringSystem.java](https://github.com/osanj/spring-interpolator/blob/master/interpolator/src/de/anotherblogger/rebuilt/SpringSystem.java).
 The important methods are `ode` and `updateSystem`.